U.S. flag

 Spotlight on Women in the Construction Industry

-Job openings in the construction industry are near record levels.
-Currently, there are about 450,000 job openings in construction, much higher than the average number of job openings in that industry in the last seven years (see Figure 1).
-The demand for workers is attributable to a number of factors, including ongoing single-family home construction amid low existing home inventory, investment in building capacity for factories, and the normalization of supply chain disruptions (that began shortly after the start of the pandemic) alongside stabilizing input prices for construction materials.
+In September, there were about 300,000 job openings in construction, about in line with the average in the last seven years.
+Job openings have come down from a record level of about 450,000 early in 2024 (see Figure 1)This record level of job openings was attributable to many factors, including solid single-family home construction amid low existing home inventory, investment in factory construction, and the normalization of supply chain disruptions (that began shortly after the start of the pandemic) alongside stabilizing input prices for construction materials and challenges filling job openings.

 [1] This is excluding mining, which is a very small industry.
-This increase in representation would entail raising the female share in construction, about 9 percent, halfway to the transportation and utilities share (of about 23 percent), to 16 percent.
+This increase in representation would entail raising the female share in construction, about 9 percent, halfway to the transportation and utilities share (of about 24 percent), to 16 percent.